 However, it's sensible to consider BP's PEG ratio in relation to those of similar companies.

-BP's EBITDA (earnings before interest, taxes, depreciation and amortisation) is £23.6 billion.
+BP's EBITDA (earnings before interest, taxes, depreciation and amortisation) is a whopping £20.2 billion.

 The EBITDA is a measure of a BP's overall financial performance and is widely used to measure a its profitability.